arda236733/arda236733/README.md

 ### &nbsp;About Me

 - &nbsp; I'm a self-taught roboticist, programmer and 3D designer
-- &nbsp; Currently participating in Teknofest and First Robotics League, participated in Teknofest 2022 as a finalist
+- &nbsp; Currently participating in Teknofest and First Robotics Competition, participated in Teknofest 2022 as a finalist

 <br>